Wheest/wheest.github.io/_posts/2024-01-11-new_mlir_dialect.md

 Note that MLIR/LLVM often has API breaking changes, and this guide may not by entirely correct or best practice when reading.
 My code builds on `42204c9`.

-If you just want to see the code/diff for a complete working example, [checkout the `new_dialect` branch on GitHub](https://github.com/Wheest/llvm-project/tree/new_dialect).
+If you just want to see the code/diff for a complete working example, [checkout commit `7c89cfe` on the `new_dialect` branch on  GitHub](https://github.com/Wheest/llvm-project/commit/7c89cfe150c6508d7f436be12c460c4d31236975).
 Overall, to add the new dialect I changed three files and created six new ones.
 If you're unfamiliar with MLIR, I recommend you check out the [docs](https://mlir.llvm.org/), and [the full Toy tutorial](https://mlir.llvm.org/docs/Tutorials/Toy/Ch-1/) is worth doing too.